microsoft/vscode-docs/docs/remote/tunnels.md

 ## Getting Started

-You can choose from two paths to enable tunneling:
+You have two paths to enable tunneling:
 * Enable tunneling through the VS Code UI
-* Run the `tunnel` command in the `code` CLI
+* Run the `tunnel` command in the [`code` CLI](../editor/command-line.md#remote-tunnels)

-We'll describe these two paths in the sections below.
+We'll describe both paths in the sections below.

-> **Note:** Both paths above result in the same tunneling access – you may use whichever path works best for you.
+> **Note:** Both of these paths result in the same tunneling access – you may use whichever works best for you.
 The CLI is a great choice if you don’t want to install the full VS Code desktop on your remote machine.

 ### VS Code UI